LucHenninot/leeks-bash/README.md

 ## potager.sh
 This script needs a [.creds file](#Credentials).

-It scans 5 opponents in the garden, and gives you some usefull stats from the database filled with [updateRatio.sh](#updateRatio.sh).
+It scans 5 opponents in the garden, and gives you some useful stats from the database filled with [updateRatio.sh](#updateRatio.sh).

 Sample output:
 ```